-- \cdot Could it make them feel more powerful or in control? - Might they do it out of jealousy?
-Why? - Is it possible that they may be dealing with their own issues or insecurities, so they attempt to make someone feel more vulnerable? - Is it because people often fall into specific roles in a group dynamic, and they feel pressured to fulfill certain expectations? - 3.
-Why might it be easier to bully someone in a group setting, as opposed to privately? - Does having followers make someone who is bullying feel more powerful? - Can silent or passive bystanders make the person who is bullying feel confident or justified in their behavior? - Could the validation of a group make them less likely to question their actions? - Can laughing along with the person bullying, or even standing by and saying nothing, make them think that what they are doing is okay? - Imagine you're the person doing the bullying.
-Do you think you would be less likely to bully someone if it were just the two of you alone in a room? - 4.
-If you are uncomfortable with how your friends treat you, what are some examples of ways you can address it? - \cdot Can you tell them how you feel and ask them to change the way they treat you? - If your friends are bullying others or pressuring you into bullying others, can you tell them to stop, or say that it isn't cool and you won't participate? - If talking to your friend or friends doesn't help, could you try to make new friends? - 5.
-How can having empathy for a target of social bullying help you avoid joining in with the behavior? - \cdot How can it be helpful to step into someone's shoes and imagine their situation? - If you know how it feels to be excluded or gossiped about, would you be more likely to help someone else who is currently in that position? - Do you think asking your friends to imagine themselves as the person being bullied could inspire them to stop bullying too?
+- $\cdot$ Could it be to make themselves feel more powerful or in control? - Might they do it out of jealousy?
+Why? - Is it possible that they may be dealing with their own issues or insecurities, so they attempt to make someone feel more vulnerable? - Is it because people often fall into specific roles in a group dynamic, and they feel pressured to fulfill certain expectations?

+3. Do you think people find it easier to bully others when they're in a group?
+Why?

+- Does having followers make someone who is bullying feel more powerful? - Can silent or passive bystanders make the person who is bullying feel confident or justified in their behavior? - Could the validation of a group make them less likely to question their actions? - Can laughing along with the person bullying, or even standing by and saying nothing, make them think that what they are doing is okay?

+4. If you are uncomfortable with how your friends treat you, what are examples of things you can do about it?

+- Can you tell them how you feel and ask them to change the way they treat you? - If your friends are bullying others or pressuring you into bullying others, can you tell them to stop, or say that it isn't cool and you won't participate? - If talking to your friend or friends doesn't help, could you try to make new friends?

+5. Can having empathy for a target of social bullying help you avoid joining in the behavior?

+- How can it be helpful to step into someone's shoes and imagine their situation? - If you know how it feels to be excluded or gossiped about, do you think you would be more likely to help someone else who is currently in that position? - Do you think asking your friends to imagine themselves as the person being bullied could inspire them to stop bullying too?

+6. What are examples of things you can do when you hear a rumor about someone?

+- $\cdot$ Could you make the decision not to spread it?
+How would that help? - $\cdot$ Could you ask your friends where they heard it?
+How might that help? - Is it ever appropriate to do your own research into it?
+When would that work?